ReactiveX/RxSwift/Documentation/GettingStarted.md

 There is also a couple of additional guarantees that all sequence producers (`Observable`s) must honor.

-It doesn't matter on which thread they produce elements, but if they generate one element and send it to the observer `observer.on(.Next(nextElement))`, they can't send next element until `observer.on` method has finished execution.
+It doesn't matter on which thread they produce elements, but if they generate one element and send it to the observer `observer.on(.next(nextElement))`, they can't send next element until `observer.on` method has finished execution.

-Producers also cannot send terminating `.Completed` or `.Error` in case `.Next` event hasn't finished.
+Producers also cannot send terminating `.completed` or `.error` in case `.next` event hasn't finished.

 In short, consider this example: